 In our 95% confidence interval, the lower confidence interval is 40% and the upper confidence interval is 60%.

 This means if you try the same with 100 other groups you might reach the same result in 95 of them.
 And you can be 95% sure the healing rate among these two medications will be between 40% and 60%.
 If the limit between them were narrow that would mean you were more successful.

 You may not be good at math and you don’t have to be to calculate the confidence interval by yourself.
 Let us show you the calculating process with a real-life example:

-- Calculate the sample mean: Mean is a very easy statistical term to calculate.
+2) Calculate the sample mean: Mean is a very easy statistical term to calculate.
 It gives us the average value in a data set.
 All you have to do is add up all your data and divide them into the number of your data points.
-In our example, it will be 37 /10 which will give us a result of 3, 7.
-Our mean is 3, 7 for this data set.

-- Calculate the standard error: That means multiply the critical value by the standard deviation.
+5) Calculate the standard error: That means multiplying the critical value by the standard deviation.

-To calculate the critical value you turn 95% (our confidence level) to 0, 95.
+To calculate the critical value, you turn 95% (our confidence level) to 0,95.
 By dividing it into 2 you will get 0,475.
-As we reminded you before these parts concern the z score.
-So open yourself a z score chart and you will see that the closest value is 1.96 at the intersection of 1.9 rows and 0.06 columns.
+Open yourself a Z-Score chart and you will see that the closest value is 1.96 at the intersection of 1.9 rows and 0.06 columns.

-- Calculate the Confidence Interval by adding the confidence value to the mean and subtracting it from the mean.
+6) Add the confidence value to the mean and subtract from the mean:

 How to Calculate Confidence Interval In Excel?

 Now that you learned what confidence interval is, why do you need it, how can you use it and how to calculate it mathematically, you can start learning how to use this function in excel.